Every frontend developer argues about frameworks. But which one actually results in a better paycheck?

 - Legacy banking tech (HDFC, Kotak)

-- Insurance portals
+- Insurance portals and government portals

-- B2B systems built in 2017
+- B2B systems built in 2017–2020

 These companies offer stability, but they usually cap compensation lower than aggressively expanding startups.
-An Angular engineer often peaks at 10-15% less base salary than a React engineer with identical years of experience.
-It's not a skill deficit; it's a difference in employer funding.
+An Angular engineer often peaks at 10–15% less base salary than a React engineer with identical years of experience.

 Tip

-Vue: Scarcity leverage
+Vue: scarcity leverage

 The Next.js outlier

-- It requires understanding server-side constraints, hydration, and edge networking.
+- It requires understanding server-side constraints, hydration, and edge networking

 If you already know React but haven't touched Next.js, learning it is the single highest-ROI weekend project you can undertake in 2026.

-What actually drives the number
+What actually drives your salary number

 Here's the truth: the company pays you, not the framework.